 - Run the following command.

-With this, we have come to an end of this module.
-In the next module, we will see how to install Python in Windows, Linux and Mac operating systems.
+With this, we have come to the end of this module.
+In the next module, we will see how to install Python in Windows, Linux, and Mac operating systems.
 You can read and learn other related topics on Intellipaat’s Python Tutorial!

-Meanwhile you can check our offers for Python course and also refer to the trending Python interview questions asked by the industry experts.
+Meanwhile, you can check our offers for Python courses and also refer to the trending Python interview questions asked by the industry experts.